What Do Nurses Look for in Telehealth Tools, Carts, and Equipment

 Telehealth equipment helps nurses provide care both remotely and when face-to-face with patients.
 Mobile telemedicine carts specifically act as workstations that house all the equipment nurses need to provide care and a patient connection.

-While they are not the ones purchasing the equipment, nurses are the primary end-user for telehealth equipment.
+While they are not the ones purchasing the equipment, nurses are the primary end-user of telehealth equipment.
 Therefore, hospitals and IT professionals need to pay close attention to what nurses want and need in telehealth tools.
 Below are the top 5 things we found nurses want in their telehealth tools, carts, and equipment.

 In a typical hospital setting, nurses are responsible for anywhere from one to six patients.
 It’s no secret that nurses spend most of their 12-hour shifts running from room to room, caring for their patients.
 For this reason, they need telehealth equipment that moves easily from room to room, down the hall, and wherever they need it.